mightymercado/Very-Fast-Lights-Out-Solver/README.md

 # Very-Fast-Lights-Out-Solver
 I attempted to optimize the naive technique in solving lights out (BFS).
 No algorithm improvements were done here.
+My goal was to use only implementation-level optimizations.

 #Optimizations